Changes in Status

 Transfer from Duke to Another Institution

-Students who enroll at Duke and subsequently transfer to another institution as degree-seeking students, will be eligible to apply for readmission to Duke within one academic year of their original withdrawal date.
-One academic year is defined as one fall term and one spring term, not including summer terms.
+Students who enroll at Duke and subsequently transfer to another institution as degree-seeking students, will be eligible to request a return to Duke in future semesters.
 Former Trinity College students cannot transfer more than the equivalent of two domestic transfer credits back to Duke.
 Former Pratt School of Engineering students cannot transfer more than the equivalent of 4.0 course credits back to Duke.
 For both Trinity and Pratt students, any transfer credits will count toward the maximum allowable transfer credits from another institution as stipulated under the policy Work Taken after Matriculation at Duke on the page Transfer & Entrance Credit.
 Students considering transferring to another institution should discuss this with their academic dean in the early stages of their planning.
+Students must submit a Time Away Inquiry Form to begin the transfer process.
+The Time Away Office will assist students through the process and complete all necessary documentation.

 Full-Time and Part-Time Degree Status

 Candidates for degrees must enroll in a normal course load (i.e., at least 4.0 course credits) each semester unless they are eligible and have received permission from their academic dean to be enrolled in fewer than 4.0 course credits (see Course Load and Eligibility for Courses).
 Students who intend to change from full-time to part-time status must request permission from their academic dean.
 Except for extraordinary circumstances, such permission is given only to students for the final semester of their senior year.
-Students must register their intention to be part-time prior to the first day of class of the semester in which the part-time status is requested.
+Students must submit their online request for part-time status by the last day of classes in the semester that immediately precedes their final semester of enrollment at Duke.
 Part-time students may register for no less than 1.0 and no more than 2.5 course credits.
 Part-time students may be denied university housing.
 Degree candidates who matriculated through continuing education or are employees should confer with their academic dean about course load requirements.

 Resident and Nonresident Status